mugiwarafx/khan-academy-check-your-answer-before-submit/README.md

 - [x] Capture enter key
 - [x] Match KA styles (we don't need it any more since all the magic happens behind de scenes)
 - [x] Separate KA elemnts from custom elements (namespace) Not needed, the extension has its own namespace.
-- [x] We have to listen the check answer button, and each time it contains the text "Next question" and is clicked, we run main (revursively)
+- [x] We have to listen the check answer button, and each time it contains the text "Next question" and is clicked, we run main (recursively)
 - [ ] Make this component a11y
 - [ ] Design extension icon
 - [ ] Set up a proper README.md